 Enterprise Servers (ES) & Enterprise Networks (EN)

 Enterprise Networks (EN) is a support team that handles the development, implementation, and management of the campus-wide data and voice communication systems.
-Support is also provided to the University's critical academic and administrative IT systems: Exchange, File Server, Moodle, PeopleSoft Financials and PeopleSoft Campus Solutions, Share-Point, Wired/Wireless Network, and Web.
+Support is also provided to the University's critical academic and administrative IT systems: Exchange, File Server, Canvas, PeopleSoft Financials and PeopleSoft Campus Solutions, Share-Point, Wired/Wireless Network, and Web.
 Enterprise Networks (EN) is comprised of the following disciplines within the IT department:

 - Network Support provides logical data network support for the campus backbone and building networks.
 This includes the support for Gigabit Ethernet network systems, modem access systems, and Internet services to meet campus academic and administrative needs.